UK housing market picks up speed, business lending down

 "The change in policy direction should help to get the UK growth engine firing on all cylinders, as well as decrease the risk of a housing bubble developing over the medium term."

-On Thursday, the BoE unexpectedly said it was ending incentives for banks to provide mortgages as part of its Funding for Lending scheme and would focus the scheme exclusively on lending to businesses.
+On Thursday, the Bank unexpectedly said it was ending incentives for banks to provide mortgages as part of its Funding for Lending scheme and would focus the scheme exclusively on lending to businesses.

 Friday's data showed mortgage approvals for house purchases rose to 67,701 in October from 66,891 in September.
 That was its highest level since February 2008, though below a pre-crisis average of around 90,000.